 New Zealand is a very magical place, as I have said before.
 Driving around and through the many farms and rolling hills, we see this beautiful rainbow, adding to the illusion of magic.
 It followed us for quite some time leading us to believe that we would get to that pot of gold at any minute!
 They call this part of New Zealand the Catlins.

-From the teapots we head back towards the coast.
+From the teapots, we head back towards the coast.
 As sailors, we are always aware of lighthouses so it is always fun to be able to stop by and see one from a land perspective.
 We stopped by Nugget Point coastal lighthouse and she was a beauty.
-The lighthouse was built in 1869-70, is 9.5 meters high and situated 76 meters above sea level.
+The lighthouse was built in 1869-70, is 9.5 meters high, and situated 76 meters above sea level.
 You would not be able to miss this one!
 It is overlooking some rocks that apparently look like golden nuggets.
 The light might have been wrong as they did not look very golden, but they were picturesque.
-On the walk up to the lighthouse we saw some fur seals sunning themselves on the rocks.
-They are a lazy creature!
+On the walk up to the lighthouse, we saw some fur seals sunning themselves on the rocks.
+They are lazy creatures!

 Leaving the Catlins, we head towards the town of Dunedin.
 I wish we had more time to stay here!
 It is a beautiful old town with lots of older homes.
 We had time to stop for lunch with a quick walk around, but we still had a ways to go until our next stop.
 Dunedin is located in the Otago area and was the largest city in NZ until 2010 when Auckland’s population expanded.
 The Scots founded the town in 1848 and the name comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the capital of Scotland.
 21% of the population is made up of students, giving the town a festive atmosphere.
 Reminded me a lot of my favorite city, Boston, with its old buildings and colleges and cool paintings on the stairs as seen in the header.